Ved0715/Used-car-prediction-model/README.md

 ## Features

 - **Multi-Task Learning:** Our model is capable of simultaneously predicting multiple attributes, making it versatile and useful for a wide range of applications.
-- **User-Friendly Interface:** We have developed a user-friendly interface to make predictions easy and accessible for everyone.
 - **Scalability:** The model can scale to handle large datasets, making it suitable for both small and large projects.

 ## Installation